Kansai is known as a region of contrasts.

 Due to the modern reconstruction, the interior of the castle is less essential to see than its exterior.
 It’s from outside, in the surrounding grounds, that it is seen at its best.

-Thousands flock here during cherry blossom season which is a beautiful natural site to witness if you can.
+Thousands flock here during cherry blossom season which is a beautiful natural sight to witness if you can.

 Discover Osaka Castle